-Under subdivision (e), however, when the lessor has evicted the lessee under the unlawful detainer provisions, be cannot proceed under the provisions of Section 1951.4; i.e., a lessor cannot evict the tenant and refuse to mitigate damages.
+Under subdivision (c), however, when the lessor has evicted the lessee under the unlawful detainer provisions, he cannot proceed under the provisions of Section 1951.4; i.e., a lessor cannot evict the tenant and refuse to mitigate damages.
 In effect, the lessor is put to an election of remedies in such a case.
 Under some circumstances, the court may order that execution upon the judgment in an unlawful detainer proceeding not to be issued until five days after the entry of the judgment; if the lessor is paid the amount to which he is found to be entitled within such time, the judgment is satisfied and the tenant is restored to his estate.
-In such case, since the lessor never obtains possession of the property, his right to the remedy provided by Section 1951.4 is not affected by the proceeding.
-If the court grants relief from forfeiture and restores the lessee to his estate as authorized by Code of Civil Procedure Section 1179, the lease-including any provision giving the lessor the remedy provided in Section 1951.4-continues in terms of the lease were fixed by a lease, option, or other agreement executed before July 1, 1971.
+In such case, since the lessor never obtains possession of the property, his right to the remedy provided by Section forfeiture and restores the lessee to his estate as authorized by Code of Civil Procedure Section 1179, the lease-including any provision giving the lessor the remedy provided in Section 1951.4-continues in effect.